 Why have a Moroccan rug at home?

 A Moroccan rug is the best way to enrich a room and provide the best kind of atmosphere and ambiance.
-The soft texture of Moroccan floor rug gives emits warmth & comfort. while its awesome colors range from perfect shade of buttery white to electric hues giving your home the atmosphere and aura of a palace.
+The soft texture of a Moroccan floor rug gives emits warmth & comfort. while its awesome colours range from perfect shade of buttery white to electric hues giving your home the atmosphere and aura of a palace.

 Where to find best Moroccan rugs?